-Bui lding g or Area:

-Div isio n/Section:
+Division/Section:Room(s):

 Room(s):

-The Bas ic Plan
+The Basic Plan

 1. The EAP Coordinator responsible for this plan is:

 a.
 Name:

 b.
 Title:

 c.
 Phone:

-2. Ale rting personnel to an emergency
+2. Alerting personnel to an emergency

 a.
-In the event of an emergency, personnel are alerted by:
+In the event of an emergency, personnel are alerted by: (1) An alarm (2) Internal public address system (3) By phone (4) In person (5) Installation Mass Notification and Warning System (IMNWS)

-(1) An alarm.

-(2) Internal public address system.

-(3) By phone.

-(4) In person.

-IMN WS) (5) Installation Mass Notification and Warning System

 - b. $\underline{\text{Fire}}$ .
 There will be a continuous loud chirping sound accompanied by flashing lights, or an announcement made through the IMNWS. - c.
 DWX, Workplace Violence, Active Shooter, CBRN/HAZMAT Event, or Terrorist Threat.
-There will be an announcement through the IMNWS.

-3. Immediate Actions
+There will be an announcement through the IMNWS. - 3.
+Immediate Actions

 - a.
 For a fire, activate the nearest fire alarm.
 Pass the word to co-workers verbally. - b.
-For any Medical Emergency, Fire, Workplace Violence, Active Shooter, Suspicious Person, Bomb Threat, Terrorist Threat, etc, immediately notify the following: - (1) Emergency response personnel. - (a) Call 911 from a Base telephone. - (b) Call 911 from a cell phone. - (2) A supervisor or the chain of command. - (3) Pass the word to others as appropriate. - c.
+For any Medical Emergency, Fire, Workplace Violence, Active Shooter, Suspicious Person, Bomb Threat, Terrorist Threat and etc., immediately notify the following: - (1) Emergency response personnel. - (2) Call 911 from a Base telephone. - (3) Call 229-639-5911 from a cell phone. - (4) A supervisor or the chain of command.
+(3) Pass the word to others as appropriate. - c.
 Evacuate, SIP, SSI, lockdown, or report the issue with limited response, depending on the nature of the emergency. - (1) Evacuate for fires, and when necessary or when ordered for bomb threats, workplace violence, terrorist incidents, and some suspicious person events.
-After an evacuation, personnel will gather as follows: - (a) Primary location: (Designate the location). - (b) Secondary location: (Designate the location). - (c) After an evacuation, the supervisor or acting supervisor will immediately account for all assigned personnel, and report this account up the chain of command. - (d) Do not return to the building until officials have announced that it is safe to do so. - (2) SIP when you are indoors and a CBRN event is taking place outdoors. - (3) SSI when you are outdoors and Lightning 10 is announced over IMNWS or you are indoors or outdoors and a Tornado Warning is announced over the IMNWS. - (4) Lockdown when workplace violence or active shooter is occurring and you cannot safely evacuate and for some suspicious person events.
+After an evacuation, personnel will gather as follows: - (2) Primary location: (Designate the location). - (3) Secondary location: (Designate the location). (c) After an evacuation, the supervisor or acting supervisor will immediately account for all assigned personnel, and report this account up the chain of command. - (4) Do not return to the building until officials have announced that it is safe to do so. - (5) SIP when you are indoors and a CBRN event is taking place outdoors. - (6) SSI when you are outdoors, and Lightning 10 is announced over IMNWS or you are indoors or outdoors and a Tornado Warning is announced over the IMNWS. - (7) Lockdown when workplace violence or active shooter is occurring, and you cannot safely evacuate and for some suspicious person events. - (8) Report the issue with limited response for medical issues, and some suspicious person events.

-- (5) Report the issue with limited response for medical issues, and some suspicious person events. - 4.
-More detailed guidance regarding immediate actions to emergency situations is provided in the included incident-specific sections that follow.
+4. More detailed guidance regarding immediate actions to emergency situations is provided in the included incident-specific sections that follow.